Siegel Family Endowment

 Grantees

-We support a wide range of grantees who are engaged with advancing our understanding of the inquiry questions that underpin our research.
-We also support a diverse range of grantee work, from academic research projects, to workforce upskilling programs, to teach professional development.
+We support a wide range of grantees who are engaged with advancing our understanding of the driving questions that underpin our research.
+We also support a diverse range of grantee work, from academic research projects, to mission-driven programs, to institutions informing policy and governance across a range of sectors.

 Go Deeper